sabun123/spotify-homage/README.md

 - No input validation has been setup on this screen.
 Bad input is not handled.
 - No unhappy path for Spotify OAuth, so if you fail to login or disagree to allowing the app to connect this remains unhandled.
+- Due to time constraints, only tested on Firefox and Chrome.
 - All buttons on the side bar work, but other than Discover they simply lead to a static placeholder page.

 EXTRA: